The Sagamore, Bolton Landing, Lake George NY

-The Sagamore Resort rests on a private disc of land – Green Island – in the midst of Lake George NY.
-With over three hundred rooms, in both the main hotel and adjacent condo-like lodges, a marina, indoor and outdoor pools, a fitness center, five restaurants (two right on the lake), an airplane-hanger sized indoor “Rec Center” and tennis courts, the resort is the kind of campus many visitors never want to leave.
+With over three hundred rooms, in both the main hotel and adjacent condo-like lodges, a marina, indoor and outdoor pools, a fitness center, five restaurants (two right on the lake), an airplane-hanger-sized indoor “Rec Center” and tennis courts, the resort is the kind of campus many visitors never want to leave.

-First Impressions of The Sagamore
+First Impressions of the Sagamore

-Driving up to the rambling white main building is like traveling back in time, when families spent summers in the Grand Resorts peppered around the mountains, lakes and shorelines of the Northeast USA.
+Driving up to the rambling white main building is like traveling back in time, when families spent summers in the Grand Resorts peppered around the mountains, lakes, and shorelines of the Northeast USA.

 But the piece-de-resistance, of course, is the stunning view of Lake George from the back of the main building.
 Especially in the morning and evening when the sun sets.